ksopyla/pytorch-course/docs/story/sponsor.md

 ## 💡 How Your Sponsorship Powers Creative Education

-**Your support makes the magic happen!** Every sponsorship dollar transforms directly into engaging, high-quality educational content that helps the next generation develop real skills while having genuine fun:
+**Your support makes the magic happen!** Every sponsorship dollar transforms directly into engaging, high-quality educational content that helps the next generation of AI engineers and researchers to build real skills while having genuine fun:

 <div class="grid cards" markdown>